Is It Hard to Get 655 on the GMAT?

 TTP PRO TIP:

-To prepare optimally for the GMAT, understand that the Quant and Verbal sections test skill in reasoning.
+To prepare optimally for the GMAT, understand that the Quant, Verbal, and Data Insights sections test reasoning and analytical skills.

 Master the GMAT One Topic at a Time

 The fastest and easiest way to master the GMAT is to work on one topic at a time.
-This study approach works best for multiple reasons.
+This study approach works best for a variety of reasons.

 One reason is that it allows us to focus on one topic’s set of concepts and strategies at a time.
 By focusing on one set of concepts and strategies at a time, we can learn and understand them well.

 Another reason is that this study approach allows us to answer many similar practice questions in a row.
-By answering many similar questions in a row, we can efficiently become skilled in answering each type of question.
+By answering many similar questions in a row, we imprint the question type in our brains and can efficiently become skilled in answering each type of question.

-By using the study plan of mastering topics one at a time, we can eventually master the entire test.
+By using the study strategy of mastering topics one at a time, we can eventually master all the material covered on the test.
 Also, preparing this way, we’re never overwhelmed during our GMAT prep because we’re learning one thing at a time.

 TTP PRO TIP: